jmedinacs/UciCreditDefault/changelog/UCI_Credit_Card_changelog.md

 - Severe class imbalance observed in `Pay Status`, with 81% of entries falling into `0` (Minimum Payment Made).
 - All cleaning and transformation steps are tracked to ensure transparency and reproducibility.
 - Pay status starts with 0 while BILL_AMT` and PAY_AMT` starts with 1.
 Also, dataset documentation indicates the months are in descending order Sept 2005 to April 2005.
+- Minimum and Maximum range checked. `Age` and `Pay Status` are both wihtin normal range. `BILL_AMT` shows high values and negative values, flagged for further investigation.
+- Further investigation of negative values in `BILL_AMT` likely due to customer overpayment, verified through comparison of `BILL_AMT` and `PAY_AMT`.
+- Granular data about `BILL_AMT` and `PAY_AMT` can yield more definitive data about the negative amount but taht data is not within this dataset.

 ---